pedro-bezerra-dev/letmeask-nlw-together/README.md

 ## 📑 Description

-An app where you can clear up your doubts with those who understand the subject, use it in your work meetings to clarify the matter or even join friends for a chat, why not?
+An app where you can clear up your doubts with those who understand the subject or use it in your work meetings to clarify the matter.

 ## 🧰 Technologies